duongital/duongital/src/content/random/misc/data-structure.md

 - 2[A]
 - `*(A+2)`

-note: if we cout address of each element of array, we can see that those all element positioned next to each other and separate by 4 bytes: `0x61fdc8, 0x61fdcc, 0x61fdd0`
+note: if we count address of each element of array, we can see that those all element positioned next to each other and separate by 4 bytes: `0x61fdc8, 0x61fdcc, 0x61fdd0`

 ## static vs dynamic array